robertlestak/docker-registry/docs/configuration.md

 ## SSL / TLS

+The contents of the `CERTS_DIR` will be traversed and all `.pem` and `.key` files in sub-directories will be loaded as separate cert pairs.
+This allows the registry to listen with TLS with multiple certs if required, such as when accessing from both within and outside an internal network.

 To utilize SSL / TLS, provide the path to the cert and key files.
 By default the `./scripts/secrets load` script will pull these from the Vault secret and place these in `$PWD/certs` and mount these into the `registrymanager` in the `/certs` directory.